 - Specify what you want your site to achieve.

-- Draw a map on paper and divide your site into 7-8 groups of information.
+- Draw a mind map on paper (or use this PDF form) and divide your site into 7-8 groups of information.

 - Create 2-3 key phrases to centre your copy around.